 A positive titer proves immunity, whereas if a student has history of chicken pox, they may not be fully immune to the disease.

-Q. I have health insurance through UMB; do I still need to submit a copy of the card?
+Q. I have health insurance through UMass Boston; do I still need to submit a copy of the card?

 Q. Why does CNHS need all of this information anyway?

 In all working agreements signed by CNHS and partnering clinical agencies, clinical clearance requirements as well as a CORI check is required for all students placed at each facility.